No electrical power

 • 2 POSTS

 Um yes this is Brandon again it is a 2006 grand Cherokee.
-I found the problem there was a couple fuses left out in the fuse box underneath the dash and now she wants to turn over, it's just she's been sitting for six years.
-So I took out the spark plugs and put some cylinder oil in them and I'm going try to see if it'll help make it spin over faster.
+I found the problem there was a couple fuses left out in the fuse box underneath the dash and now she wants to turn over, it's just she's been sitting for six years. so I took out the spark plugs and put some cylinder oil in them and I'm going try to see if it'll help make it spin over faster.

-Thursday, May 23rd, 2019 AT 10:08 AM
+May 23, 2019 at 10:08 AM

 SCGRANTURISMO